saienduri/Megatron-LM/README.md

 ### Prepare the tokenizer:
 Download the correpsonding tokenizer from huggingface.

-For example, for llama2-70b model, download the `tokenizer.model` and `tokenizer_config.json` from https://huggingface.co/meta-llama/Llama-2-70b-chat/tree/main
+For example, for llama2-70b model, download the `tokenizer.model`, `config.json` and `tokenizer_config.json` from [Hugging-face](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf/tree/main)

 Assume the tokenizer is stored at TOKENIZER_PATH